Tips for Elevating LinkedIn Executive Profiles

 - Honors and awards.
 Make note of any honors and awards you’ve received, such as industry or innovation-related awards.

 - Your academic history.
 You should list all of your degrees, as well as the educational institutions you attended; top-tier universities are highly regarded.
+You’re not required to include dates so if it highlights your age, don’t add them.

 - Any extracurricular leadership positions.
 Ideally, this would include roles both during your academic career — such as president of the honors society — and afterwards, for example as board member of a local cultural institution.